-Enemy starting Will Try to move to Fight
+Enemy starting in Square Will Try to move to Fight in

-in Square in Adjacent Square
+Square Adjacent Square

-III Square III Aujacelli Square

 1 1A

-4.0 4

-1A .
-1
+1A 1

 2 2A

 2A 2

 3 3A

 3A 3

 4 4A

 4A 4

-0

 If the adjacent square is already occupied (by another enemy, hero or Room Contents) then it will instead try the next square 'clockwise' around the hero, provided it has enough movement to reach it.
 If this is also occupied it continues clockwise to the next square, and so on.
 If all these squares are occupied it will try going 'anti-clockwise' from the original adjacent square, trying to find an adjacent square.